rewired-gh/nasu/README.md

 A simplistic way for peer-to-peer file transfer.

+Feel free to suggest new features or report bugs in ['Issues'](https://github.com/h0gan1ee/nasu/issues).

 > Currently this project is under active development, and it hasn't reach stable state.

 ## Overview